Skip to content

 7. Scoozis

 Scoozis is a fabulous family restaurant.
-This place is always very busy so be willing to que or try and get in early to get a table.
-Trust us though it is well worth the wait.
-Here you can breakfast, lunch, dinner and desert and each meal is as good as the other.
+This place is always bustling, so be willing to queue or try and get in early to get a table.
+Trust us, though, it is well worth the wait.
+Here, you can have breakfast, lunch, dinner and dessert; each meal is as good as the other.
 I have never had a bad meal at Scoozis.
-For breakfast you can choose from porridge to warm you up, fluffy pancakes, a full hearty breakfast, eggs benny, breakfast bap or waffles.
+You can choose from porridge to warm you up, fluffy pancakes, a full hearty breakfast, eggs benny, breakfast bap or waffles.
 The only negative about Scoozis is how difficult it can be to decide on just one thing from the menu.

-Scoozis delivers fabulous tasting food at a very reasonable price.
+Scoozis delivers fabulous-tasting food at a very reasonable price.
 These low prices do not reflect the standard of the food.
-The Bistro menu has a huge variety of dishes such as burgers, fresh pizzas, salads, pasta dishes, wings, goujons and sirloin steaks.
-As a family run and owned restaurant they have family in mind with their cooking and they also provide a lovely kids menus.
-It is the perfect spot to bring the family for high quality delicious food.
+The Bistro menu has many dishes, including burgers, fresh pizzas, salads, pasta dishes, wings, goujons and sirloin steaks.
+As a family-run and owned restaurant, they have family in mind when cooking and provide lovely kids’ menus.
+It is the perfect spot to bring the family high-quality, delicious food.

 Location: 2-5 Winthrop Lane